treeverse/lakeFS/docs/reference/commands.md

 #### Synopsis
 {:.no_toc}

-copy or merge table. the destination table will point to the selected branch
+Copy or merge table. the destination table will point to the selected branch

 ```
 lakectl metastore copy [flags]